 Resources for Teachers and Students

 The Atlanta Journal-Constitution serves as an exceptional supplement to textbooks, which can no longer keep up with our rapidly changing world.
-Today's technology allows teachers and students to receive the daily newspaper from anywhere there is an internet connection.
-It is the AJC's Newspapers In Education Department's intent to supply teachers with electronic newspapers and other educational resources all conveniently online and at no cost!
+Today's technology allows teachers and students to receive the daily newspaper at anytime on our NIE website.
+It is The Atlanta Journal-Constitution Newspapers In Education Department's intent to supply teachers with electronic newspapers and other educational resources all conveniently online and at no cost!
 Providing schools with up-to-date supplement information is an essential part of the Newspapers In Education program.
 Studies show that using newspapers on a regular basis in classrooms improves the reading habits and interest of students.
 The Atlanta Journal-Constitution is proud to work with our educators who use the newspaper as an instructional tool to promote literacy.

 Tap the wealth of information in your newspaper as a teaching tool: